 - Skin tags have a tendency of forming in the regions of the skin which tend to get hot or moist.

-- The frequency of their appearance increases the further your pregnancy develops, as this causes the skin on your stomach to be rub against your clothes.
+- The frequency of their appearance increases the further your pregnancy develops, due to your skin rubbing against your clothes.

 - Even though they resemble warts, they are harmless, cause no pain and nearly no discomfort.